 All four types of managed care plans can have broad, narrow, or mid-size provider networks.
 Don’t assume anything.
 Instead, you’ll want to actively compare the provider networks of each plan you’re considering, to see whether your specific providers are in-network.

-If you don’t currently have any providers, it’s a good idea to see whether each plan you’re considering has in-network hospitals and medical offices that would be convenient if you ended up needing medical care.
+If you don’t currently have any providers, it’s a good idea to see whether each plan you’re considering has in-network hospitals and medical offices that would be convenient if you end up needing medical care.
 It’s also a good idea to utilize the preventive care benefits that are provided with zero cost-sharing on all ACA-compliant plans.17 This will generally require finding a primary care provider who can help you obtain preventive services.

 3. Managed care is different in the individual market